i6/ibg/about.rst

 Because this is only an introduction to Inform, many features are treated rather superficially, or ignored altogether.
-The definitive text is Graham Nelson's Inform *Designer's Manual* (Fourth Edition, July 2001), commonly known as the DM4; you cannot hope to use Inform successfully without having this splendid book by your side.
+The definitive text is Graham Nelson's |DM4| (Fourth Edition, July 2001), commonly known as the DM4; you cannot hope to use Inform successfully without having this splendid book by your side.
 Our guide should be seen merely as a supplement to the DM4, offering step-by-step descriptions of those aspects of Inform which are most important on first acquaintance.
 In any matter where we seem at odds with what Graham has written, you should assume that he is right and that we are, well, confused.

 As a tutorial, this guide is intended to be printed out and then read sequentially; it isn't meant for online usage or designed as a reference